Silk Road Tour in Central Asia

 highlights

-• Travel in comfort along the Great Silk Road through the Five Stans of Central Asia
+• Travel in comfort along the legendary Silk Road through all Five Stans of Central Asia

 ITINERARY & MAP